peacekeeper/did-method-facebook/did-method-facebook.md

 ## Security Considerations

-Facebook could manipulate your DID Document and track clients that resolve your DID.
+Facebook could manipulate your DID Document and track clients that resolve your DID, but they would never do that, right?